Available 24h

 Description

-Edwardian mahogany table with a shaped outline, featuring a tilting lid with a beveled glass panel and an original functioning lock surrounding a crushed velvet interior, all standing on cabriolet legs ending with sabot feet.
-This antique table is decorated with brass accents.
+Edwardian mahogany table with a contoured shape, featuring a tilting lid with beveled glass and an original functioning lock surrounding a crushed velvet interior, all standing on cabriolet legs ending with sabot feet.
+This antique table is decorated in brass.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-The next style is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, luxurious furniture pieces designed to radiate splendor and play a significant role in luxury interiors.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and ancient themes were also popular, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

 Manufacturer information